3n/steezy-pibb/README.markdown

 Fluid Specific
 --------------

-  -  \# of new messages on dock, for currently focused tab.
+  -  number of new messages on dock, for currently focused tab.

 [Fluid][fluid] or Firefox + [Callout][cp] plugin
 ------------------------------------------------